 -Orabase B (OTC) is an adhesive paste with a topical anesthetic (benzocaine) that may be helpful.

-Advil, Tylenol and opioid pain killers are often required to ease pain/discomfort.
+-Over the counter painkillers like Tylenol, and presciption pain killers /opioid pain killers are often required to ease pain/discomfort.

 -If the pain becomes more severe, you may need your doctor to prescribe you stronger pain medications.
 In oral cancer cases, it is not uncommon for the pain to be severe enough to require opiates for control.

-Aspirin containing products and nonsteroidal anti-inflammory products like Motrin or Naprosyn should be avoided due to their effect on platelets, which can increase the risk of bleeding.
+- Ask your doctor before using Aspirin containing products and nonsteroidal anti-inflammory products like Advil, Motrin, or Naprosyn.
+Your doctor may wish you to avoid these due to their effect on platelets, which can increase the risk of bleeding.

-One popular topical agent that appears to get mixed reviews is a so-called “magic mouthwash”.
+One popular topical agent that appears to getrecommended by treatment staffs is a so-called “magic mouthwash”.
 Some patients report good results with a combination of Lidocaine (a numbing agent), Benadryl, Maalox, and Nystatin (an antifungal).